 The system can function as a drum machine or sine wave generator.
 In the drum machine version, each color triggers a different sound (kick, snare, hi-hat).
 In the sine wave version, each color is hard coded to a sine wave.
 In this option it is also possible to overlap disks to form secondary colors and harmonies.

+I found it fascinating that the idea of connecting color and sound goes back to ancient cultures, including the Chinese and Persians.
 In the west, Sir Isaac Newton tried to map colors to musical tones with his “Opticks” in 1704.
-He made a connection between their mathematical relationship to each other and the relationship
+He made a connection between their mathematical relationship to each other and the relationship between the notes of the musical scale.

 My thoughts on spinCycle